 Leaders Following Christ Now Offers Pastoral Support

 Our vision is for every ministry leader to foster healthy ministries and personal lives.
-We don’t just want to help pastors grow their churches, we want to empower leaders to grow God’s Kingdom.
-Our goal is for personal relationships with Christ to grow deeper, families to grow healthier, communities to grow closer, hope to grow stronger, and joy to grow louder.
+We don’t just want to help pastors grow their churches.
+We want to empower leaders to live God-honoring lives that are healthy in a holistic way.
+After all, healthy ministries can only be sustained by healthy leaders.
+Our goal is for leaders’ personal relationships with Christ to grow deeper, families to grow healthier, hope to grow stronger, and joy to grow louder.
 That’s why we’re building a Pastoral Support Team for Leaders Following Christ.

-Pastoral Support is now available to connect pastors who are seeking support and guidance with a pastor on our team.
+Pastoral Support is now available to connect ministry leaders who are seeking support and guidance with a pastor on our team.
 We interviewed Matt Lundy of our Pastoral Support Team to share more about this exciting addition to our ministry.

 Welcome Matt Lundy to our Pastoral Support Team